-Now, I’m taking a gap year.
-I’ve spent it making music and programming (including contributions to the Linux kernel and LLDB).
+I used to work in infosec but now I work in music tech.
+In 2020, I took a gap year and spent it making music and programming (including contributions to the Linux kernel and LLDB).
 I also created Timestamps, a workflow product for DJs, which I grew to a humble $50 MRR before making it free.
-Lately, I’ve been working at a fast food restaurant.
+I spent the fall working at a fast food restaurant.

 Anything you’d like to hear about?
 DMs are open — feel free to hit me up on Twitter.